 The Natural SQL statements documentation mainly describes the Natural SQL Common Set.
-The statement syntax adheres as far as possible to the syntax described in the relevant literature on SQL; refer to this literature for further details.
-For details on the Natural SQL Extended Set, see the documentation of the Natural database management interface Natural for DB2.
+The statement syntax adheres as far as possible to the syntax described in the relevant literature on SQL; please, refer to this literature for further details.
+For details on the Natural SQL Extended Set, see the documentation of Natural for DB2.